ctwarrick/Object-Tracker/README.md

 teardrop-shaped markers on the detail map.
 By reaching a hand ray out and air tapping, you can spawn a detail box that shows various characteristics of the tracked object I thought could be relevant in this use case.

+Clicking on "Go To" will spawn the Hololens keyboard, and allow the user to type in a potential location to slew the map to.
+Due to the MRTK Mixed Reality Keyboard not having built-in preview functionality, the text being typed shows up on the top of the horizontal map's menu.
+It is helpful to move the menu and keyboard around so they are reasonably next to each other before typing.
+Hitting Enter executes a Bing Maps query and hides the keyboard.
+If the typed location is valid, the location text will change to "Zooming . . ." and the map will slew to the commanded location.
+If not, the text will display "No Such Location Found."
+More rare Azure errors will spawn other error messages as well.

+Clicking and holding on a spot on the map spawns a tooltip showing the street address (if listed) or locality of the spot clicked on.
+This is a longer click than needed for spawning the info dialog of a tracked object; it takes a bit of feel to get the difference down.

 ## Known issues
 * The arrival times of tracked objects, along with the rest of their info, is hardcoded in the file StreamingAssets\TrackedObjects.json.
 If the arrival date is in the past, the application will throw an exception and